morkro/FrontBook/README.md

 #### `assets/`
 All your images, logos, fonts and the like belong here.
 The folder will simply be copied and moved to `public/assets`.
 The structure stays the same.

 #### `scripts/`
 Because the main reason for **FrontBook** is to be able to write ES6 in production, this must be the more exciting part for you ;) Therefore you don't really have to worry much about the `es5/` folder, as it just contains the generated output from Babel.

 Thanks to [Browserify](http://browserify.org/) you can safely use **ES6 modules** in your frontend and for production!

 FrontBook doesn't force you to stick to a specific MV* architecture.
 It simply takes all `es6/*.js` files and compiles them.
 Hence you can choose whatever design pattern you prefer.
-If you want to exclude specific files, you need to specify them in the [`Gruntfile.js` on **line 40**](https://github.com/morkro/FrontBook/blob/master/Gruntfile.js#L40).
+If you want to exclude specific files, you need to specify them in [`tasks/js.js`](https://github.com/morkro/FrontBook/blob/gulp/tasks/scripts.js#L32) of the `browserify` task.

-#### `styles/`
+#### `scss/`
-This folder contains your Sass and generated CSS.
+This folder contains your Sass.

-- ##### `scss/`
 You can either write in `scss` or `sass`.
-When using the latter, I recommend renaming the folder _(don't forget to also rename in `Gruntfile.js`!)_.
+When using the latter, I recommend renaming the folder _(don't forget to also rename in `tasks/css.js`!)_.
 The Sass architecture is up to you.
 FrontBook comes with a `main.scss` file and `normalize.scss`.
 If you don't know which architecture to use, take a look at [sass-guidelin.es](http://www.sass-guidelin.es).

-- ##### `css/`
-Your generated CSS including source maps.
-You don't have to worry about these files.
-**`main.unprefixed.css`** is the compiled Sass without prefixes.
-**`main.css`** is the output from _Autoprefixer_ and will be moved to `public/main.min.css` after  minifying.

 #### `views/`
 **FrontBook** comes with a simple `index.html`, demonstrating how to work with _includes_ and _variables_.
 The idea is to store all your HTML templates here.
-When you add more templates, you will also need to add them to your [Grunt configuration](https://github.com/morkro/FrontBook/blob/master/Gruntfile.js#L111).
+When you add more templates, you will also need to add them to your [gulp configuration](https://github.com/morkro/FrontBook/tree/gulp/tasks/views.js).

-For further information please take a look at the [**grunt-bake documentation**](https://github.com/MathiasPaumgarten/grunt-bake).

 #### `includes/`
 In order to keep the HTML organised and simple, FrontBook uses includes.
 You can view them as HTML modules, which you just import in your views.

 Common use cases are `header.html`, `navigation.html`, `footer.html`, `aside.html` and so on.
-Includes are added via `<!--(bake ../link/to/module.html)-->` in your HTML.
+Includes are added via `@@include('module.html')` in your HTML.

 #### `i18n/`
 This is totally optional, but a great feature.
 It enables you to use variables in your HTML.
-Check out the [**grunt-bake documentation**](https://github.com/MathiasPaumgarten/grunt-bake) for more information.

-If you don't want to use this feature, you can simply ignore it.
-It won't effect your development.
+If you don't want to use this feature, you have to remove the `gulp data` and `gulp swig` task in the [`gulp configuration`](https://github.com/morkro/FrontBook/tree/gulp/tasks/views.js).

 ### Linting
 **ESLint** is the ES6 linter.
-FrontBook comes with a few predefined rules and settings, but feel free to add and customise more in [`.eslintrc`](https://github.com/morkro/FrontBook/blob/master/.eslintrc).
+FrontBook comes with a few predefined rules and settings, but feel free to add and customise more in [`.eslintrc`](https://github.com/morkro/FrontBook/tree/gulp/.eslintrc).

 _There is no Sass linter added yet._

 ### Libraries
 If you want to work with a library _(such as Packery, Parallax.js, ...)_ which is not written in ES6 and therefore not a module _(which will most likely be the case)_, I recommend placing them in a `src/scripts/libs` folder.